-There have been plenty of reports of negative and even allergic reactions due to the use of skincare products, most of the cosmetics.
+There have been plenty of reports of negative and even allergic reactions due to the use of skincare products, most of them cosmetics.
 It is true that some cosmetic skincare products may cause adverse reactions because of how they displace fatty and other skin cells.

-This has much do with individual allergy-inducing ingredients that sometimes cause different reactions in different people.
+This has much to do with individual allergy-inducing ingredients that sometimes cause different reactions in different people.
 Some tips for steering clear of hives and other irritation-causing products may include the following:

 1) Always do an “elbow test” by using a small amount of product and applying a bit to the crease or bottom of your elbow.
-If it causes, irritation don’t use it.
+If it causes irritation, don’t use it.

 2) Always check the label.
-The more ingredients there are, the more likely it may cause an irritation.
+The more ingredients there are, the more likely it may cause irritation.
 Try to get acquainted with all or most of the ingredients of any product you use.